asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 * Initial ideas
   * Inherit the constraints from broader visions and strategies.
 Use the [locator map](#locator-map-getting-perspective).
   * Include paths to success for the organization's existing plans, be aware of smaller scope documents to understand the potential disruptions.
-  * Understand what is diffcult and needs to change, where should your group be investing.
+  * Understand what is difficult and needs to change, where should your group be investing.
   * Ensure to retain the things that are currently working well.
   * What is important, what matters?
   * What will future you wish that present you had done?